reniar-g/reniar-g/README.md

 # Hi, I'm Rai! 👋

-I am a freshman at De La Salle University Manila, taking up a BS in Computer Science with a major in Computer Systems Engineering.
+I am a sophomore at De La Salle University Manila, pursuing a BS in Computer Science with a major in Network and Information Security.

 ## 📈 GitHub Stats